touretzkyds/NeuronSandbox/README.md

 # NeuronSandbox
 Interactive exploration of linear threshold neurons.

-This work was supported by National Science Foundation award IIS-2112633.
+This work was supported by National Science Foundation awards DRL-2049029 and IIS-2112633.